jskopek/programming-lessons/_lessons/2-circle.markdown

 Great!
 Now the computer knows we want to draw an ```ellipse```, but we still need to give it more instructions!
 If we didn't, it wouldn't know how big to make our circle or where to put it.
 Computers don't like guessing!

-*Illustration of several different circles*
+{% include image.html title="Illustration of several different circles" filename="different-ellipsis.png" %}

 That's where the second part of our instruction comes in - the numbers that look like ```(10,10,10,10)```.
 In programming, we call these *arguments*, but they are just instructions that tell the program where to put the circle and how big to make it.